apache/hertzbeat/home/docs/start/influxdb-init.md

 TDengine is the Time Series Data Platform where developers build IoT, analytics, and cloud applications.

 **Note⚠️ Time series database is optional, but production environment configuration is strongly recommended to provide more complete historical chart functions and high performance**
+**⚠️ If you do not configure a time series database, only the last hour of historical data is retained.**
 Note⚠️ Need InfluxDB 1.x Version.

 ### 1. Use HuaweiCloud GaussDB For Influx